MorphiaOrg/morphia-docs/content/morphia/2.4/mapping.md

 allowing for the configuration of either field or method mapping.

 {{< admonition type="note" title="Note" >}}
-Mapping is currently done via either fields or by methods.It is not currently allowed to map using both schemes simultaneously.This will likely change in the future but for now is not allowed.
+Mapping is currently done via either fields or by methods.
+It is not currently allowed to map using both schemes simultaneously.
+This will likely change in the future but for now is not allowed.
 {{< /admonition >}}